inverno-io/inverno-mods/inverno-web-server/README.md

 Mono<Void> create(@Body Flux<Book> book);
 ```

-> The `application/json` also supports such streaming capability by emitting converted objects while parsing a JSON array.
+> The `application/json` converter also supports such streaming capability by emitting converted objects while parsing a JSON array.

 The `@Body` annotation can not be used together with the `@FormParam` annotation on route method parameters because the request body can only be consumed once.